-creation of basic infrastructure - incentives to develop basic public infrastructure in order to attract investment in manufacturing and certain economic activities, such as construction and rehabilitation of highways, railways, airports, water supply, electricity, telecommunications, among others;

-- agriculture and fisheries in this area, any kind of investment (provided it is conducted under the Investment Act), regardless of size and geographical location, can benefit from the exemptions and reduced rates provided for in the Tax Benefit Code; - hotels and tourism this scheme applies to investment projects that promote the rehabilitation, construction, enlargement or modernisation of hotels and other infrastructure related to tourism and/or development of nature parks and reserves.
-However, the law specifically excludes restaurants, bars, nightclubs and similar activities, as well as car rentals and travel agencies; - commerce and industry in rural areas this scheme is available for investment in construction and/or rehabilitation of infrastructure and industrial activities in rural areas; - manufacturing and assembly this scheme is available for investments in manufacturing and assembly with a turnover of less than MZN 3 million and (approximately USD 80,800) whose value added in the final product is at least 20%; - science and technology parks this scheme is available for investments in the area of scientific research, technology development related to telecommunications and information as well as research and development in general; - major investment projects this scheme is available for industrial investment projects involving investment of at least MZN 12.5 billion (approximately USD 336.5 million) or are related to public infrastructure considered relevant to Mozambique's economy; - Rapid Development Zones Rapid Economic Development Zones ("Zonas de Rápido Desenvolvimento") are geographical areas having great potential in natural resources, but lack infrastructure and have little economic activity.
+- creation of basic infrastructure incentives to develop basic public infrastructure in order to attract investment in manufacturing and certain economic activities, such as construction and rehabilitation of highways, railways, airports, water supply, electricity, telecommunications, among others; - agriculture and fisheries in this area, any kind of investment (provided it is conducted under the Investment Act), regardless of size and geographical location, can benefit from the exemptions and reduced rates provided for in the Tax Benefit Code; - hotels and tourism this scheme applies to investment projects that promote the rehabilitation, construction, enlargement or modernisation of hotels and other infrastructure related to tourism and/or development of nature parks and reserves.
+However, the law specifically excludes restaurants, bars, nightclubs and similar activities, as well as car rentals and travel agencies; - commerce and industry in rural areas this scheme is available for investment in construction and/or rehabilitation of infrastructure and industrial activities in rural areas; - manufacturing and assembly this scheme is available for investments in manufacturing and assembly with a turnover of less than MZN 3 million and whose value added in the final product is at least 20%; - science and technology parks this scheme is available for investments in the area of scientific research, technology development related to telecommunications and information as well as research and development in general;

+- major investment projects this scheme is available for industrial investment projects involving investment of at least MZN 12,5 billion or are related to public infrastructure considered relevant to Mozambique's economy; - Rapid Development Zones Rapid Economic Development Zones (Zonas de Rápido Desenvolvimento) are geographical areas having great potential in natural resources, but lack infrastructure and have little economic activity.
 The Rapid Development Zones are: the Zambeze valley, the Niassa province, the district of Nacala, Mozambique island and Ibo and others that may be qualified as such by resolution of the Council of Ministers.
-Among others, the following activities carried out in these areas of rapid economic development qualify for tax incentives: agriculture, forestry, livestock, aquaculture, water production and supply, housing construction, construction and management of hotels and their infrastructures, construction of commercial infrastructures, telecommunications, education, and health; - Industrial Free Zones Industrial Free Zones ("Zonas Francas Industriais"/ZFI) are created by the Council of Ministers at the proposal of the Investment Commission.
-Proposals for the creation of ZFI may be submitted to the Special Economic Zones Office (Gabinete de Zonas Económicas de Desenvolvimento Acelerado/GAZEDA) by any potential investors;

-Special Economic Areas - The Government of Mozambique has also created the so-called Special Economic Areas ("Áreas Económicas Especiais"), among which are the regions of Nacala, and Manga-Beluluane Mungassa, opening up the possibility of granting tax incentives to entities operating in these geographic areas.
+Among others, the following activities carried out in these areas of rapid economic development qualify for tax incentives: agriculture, forestry, livestock, aquaculture, water production and supply, housing construction, construction and management of hotels and their infrastructures, construction of commercial infrastructures, telecommunications, education, and health; - Industrial Free Zones Industrial Free Zones (Zonas Francas Industriais/ZFI) are created by the Council of Ministers at the proposal of the Investment Commission.
+Proposals for the creation of ZFI may be submitted to the Special Economic Zones Office (Gabinete de Zonas Económicas de Desenvolvimento Acelerado/GAZEDA) by any potential investors; - Special Economic Areas The Government of Mozambique has also created the so-called Special Economic Areas (Áreas Económicas Especiais), among which are the regions of Nacala, and Manga-Beluluane Mungassa, opening up the possibility of granting tax incentives to entities operating in these geographic areas.
 Depending on the investment area, tax incentives may take the nature of deductions from taxable income, tax deductions, exemptions, reductions of the tax rate and deferred payment of tax.

-In parallel with the tax incentives already mentioned, Act 13/2007 of June 27 created tax incentives for the mining and petroleum industries, providing access to a system of exemption from income tax during five years (from the start of mining or from the approval of the oil development plan), exemption from customs duties on imports of equipment for exploration and exploitation, provided this equipment is not produced in Mozambique, and even exemption from VAT and Excise Duties on these imports.
+In parallel with the tax incentives already mentioned, Acts no. 27/2014, and no. 28/2014, both of September 23, have created tax incentives for the petroleum and mining industries, respectively, providing access to a system of exemption from customs duties on imports of equipment for exploration and exploitation, provided this equipment is not produced in Mozambique, for a period of five financial years.